alicexd/alicexd/README.md

 - 👋 Hi, I’m @alicexd
 - 👀 I’m interested in fashion, gaming & cars
-- 🌱 I’m currently learning python & data science
+- 🌱 I’m currently learning python & data science & TS

 <!---
 alicexd/alicexd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.